kapitzas/website_source/content/post/worldclimtiles/index.md

 title = "Downloading and merging WorldClim tiles" date = 2019-03-26 draft = false
-tags = ["R"]
+tags = ["R", "worldclim"]
-summary = "A handy package to download and merge tiled WorldClim and SRTM data"
+summary = "A handy package to download and merge tiled WorldClim and SRTM data" [image] preview_only = true
 +++

 I am regularly working with the WorldClim data set and in some cases had to download and merge the individual high res (0.5 arcmin) tiles for my work.
 To make things easier I made a little R package out of my workflow that does that really quickly and I will briefly discribe here with examples how it works.
+I've since also added support for 90m SRTM tiles that are also downloadable via the raster package, please refer to help files fore details.

 Download the package from GitHub: